algolia/instantsearch-android/README.md

 - the name of the instantiated InstantSearch components (e.g. `HitsSearcher`, `FilterState`)
 - the name of the components for which the default value has been overridden - this excludes the value itself, that do not get tracked. (e.g. By default the `isDisjunctiveFacetingEnabled` value is set to true, but in the case it gets instantiated to false, then the telemetry will track that the `isDisjunctiveFacetingEnabled` parameter received a custom value)

-We **do not** collect any metrics which may contain sensitive data, but you can opt out at any time by passing: `Telemetry.shared.isEnabled = false`
+We **do not** collect any metrics which may contain sensitive data, but you can opt out at any time by passing: `Telemetry.shared.enabled = false`

 ## Contributing